-UNC Asheville’s newest and greenest residence hall was completed in 2012.
+UNC Asheville’s greenest residence hall was completed in 2012.
 The hall functions with a number of different sustainable components, including a solar photovoltaic array, chilled beams, ground source heating and cooling, student bedroom plug-load monitoring, lighting controls, low solar gain, natural ventilation, clean air quality, and reuse of materials.

 Building Operations & Maintenance